wgiove/wgiove/README.md

 - 👋 Hi, I’m Werner Giove
 - 👀 I’m interested in KI Develepment with DJI Products
-- 🌱 I’m currently learning Python with DJI STEAM Products
+- 🌱 I’m currently teaching Python with DJI STEAM Products
 - 💞️ I’m looking to collaborate on STEAM Projects
 - 📫 How to reach me w.giove@adversum-business.de